MarktW86/azure-psdocs-processing/azureipps/0/AADRM/Set-AadrmSuperUserGroup.md

 ### -GroupEmailAddress
 Specifies the group email address for the super user group.

 *GroupEmailAddress* can specify a group that contains individual users or other nested groups.

-The *GroupEmailAddress* must be a valid group email address in the organization.
+It must be a valid group email address for an existing group in the organization.

 ```yaml
 Type: String